 How Does A Septic System Work?

-If you are wondering how a septic system works, here is some information that will give you more knowledge about the working of your septic tank.
+If you are wondering how a septic system works, here is some information that will give you more knowledge about the working of your tank.

-• All of the water from your house travels from the main drainage pipe into the septic tank.
+• All of the water from your house travels from the main drainage pipe into the tank.

-• The septic tank holds the wastewater for a duration that is long enough to allow the solids to settle down at the bottom forming sludge.
+• The tank holds the wastewater for a duration that is long enough to allow the solids to settle down at the bottom forming sludge.
 The grease and oil float right to the top as scum.

 • The wastewater then proceeds to exit the tank and enter the drain field which is a shallow excavation formed in unsaturated soil.